Mental Filtering: Do You Filter Out the Good or the Bad?

 Emotional snowballing happens when our reactions to uncomfortable emotions create more uncomfortable emotions.
 This core emotion grows as it goes, like a snowball gathering more snow as it rolls down a hill.
 A common example is worry about worry, but emotional snowballing can occur when any one emotional reaction builds from another.
 Before we dive into…

-“Radical acceptance rests on letting go of the illusion of control and a willingness to notice and accept things as they are right now, without judging.” – Marsha Linehan “Despite my many ordeals, my advanced age and the nobility of my soul lead me to conclude that all is well.”
-Oedipus Rex Radical acceptance is…
+“Radical acceptance rests on letting go of the illusion of control and a willingness to notice and accept things as they are right now, without judging.” – “Despite my many ordeals, my advanced age and the nobility of my soul lead me to conclude that all is well.”
+Radical acceptance is the act of acknowledging…